 This dialog is opened to confirm and customize batch data merge/delete action from the Batch data diff tab:

-Some of selected tables have 'Changed columns'=Yes, this means that:The next section is displayed if there are any tables that cannot be merged due to missing or changed key definitions:
+Some of selected tables have 'Changed columns'=Yes, this means that:The next warning is displayed if there are any tables that cannot be merged due to missing or changed key definitions:

 - source table may have columns that are not going to be merged,